 - The Act provides additional incentives and assurances to banks, financial institutions, and other parties accepting powers of attorney.
 As a result, we anticipate that institutions will be less reluctant to accept and honor power of attorney documents executed under the new rules which had been a recurring problem under the prior law.

-Issues Regarding Statutory Short Form Power of Attorney:
+Issues Regarding the Statutory Short Form Power of Attorney

 - If you have a Statutory Short Form Power of Attorney that was signed before January 1, 2018, it still operates and will be interpreted under the old rules.